 Getting braces can be inconvenient, but knowing that your teeth will look better afterwards makes it all worthwhile.
 Dental spacers form an essential initial step for many in completing the application of braces, and the more you know about them, the more you can anticipate what’s in store.
 We hope this article has helped you feel more prepared for your teeth straightening journey.

 Use “DENTALY5OFF” to get an additional 5% discount.

 What's the difference between a molar band and spacers?

 Molar bands and spacers may seem similar, but their function is quite different.
 A spacer for teeth is placed around the molars before you get your braces, to create more space for the braces to do their job.
 Then, when it's time to get braces, your spacers come out and a molar band will be placed around each of your back molars, in order to anchor your braces.

 You will only have your dental spacers for a week or two before it's time to get them taken off by your orthodontist.
 They'll typically be replaced with a molar band for braces.
 Molar bands act to anchor your braces in place.

 Does everyone get spacers before braces?

 No, not everybody needs to get teeth separators before braces.
+Everyone's teeth are different.
 If your teeth, especially your molars, are very close together, you may need spacers.
 That's because when you get your braces, molar bands may need to be placed around your back molars in order to anchor the braces in place.
 Rubber or metal brace spacers will help make room for those molar brands.
 Your orthodontist will be able to let you know if you need a spacer before braces.